HyperAgents/hmas/domains/tackling-online-disinformation/create-organization/README.md

 The TOD organization provides the following roles and responsibilities:
   1. _Active user_: Evaluate online information or consume the aggregated evaluation of prior active users.
   2. _Journalist_: Evaluate online information (a type of active user).
-  3. _Annotator_: Annotate online information based on the general impression of the information (a type of journalist).
+  3. _General evaluator_: Annotate online information based on the general impression of the information (a type of journalist).
-  4. _General investigator_: Annotate online information based on the credibility rating of the information (a type of journalist).
+  4. _General investigator_: Annotate online information based on the credibility rating of the information, publishers, authors etc. (a type of journalist).
   5. _Image investigator_: Annotate online information based on the original sources of its images (a type of journalist).
   7. _Admin_: Ensure the functionality of the system, e.g. by assigning missions to groups of agents.
   8. _Aggregator_: Annotate online information based on aggregated evaluations to give a summarized overview of the evaluation results (a type of admin).